AT&T’s silence on 5G speeds screams ‘Stay away for now’

 The problem is straightforward: As of today, 5G’s only benefit over 4G is speed, and AT&T has gone silent on the speed of its 5G network.
 Verizon promised 300Mbps to 1Gbps speeds before launching its 5G home broadband network in October, then exceeded its minimum guarantees.
 By contrast, AT&T made no commitment to network speeds (or latency) in its 5G launch press release, nor does it offer performance estimates in its consumer 5G web pages.

-Seeking to quantify the network’s performance, I reached out to the normally responsive AT&T to ask about a report that its 5G+ network would have real-world speeds of 140Mbps, despite theoretical peak speeds that have alternately been pegged at 979Mbps or 1.2Gbps, depending on source.
+Seeking to quantify the network’s performance, I reached out to the normally responsive AT&T to ask about a report that its 5G+ network would have real-world speeds of 140Mbps, despite theoretical peak speeds that have alternately been pegged at 979Mbps or 1.2Gbps, depending on the source.
 There was no response.

 The lack of speed details is a terrible sign, especially because AT&T now says that its first 5G device — Netgear’s Nighthawk 5G Mobile Hotspot — runs on “5G+,” the fastest part of its 5G network, which is being built for “innovation zones in select locations.”
 That’s apparently AT&T’s new marketing explanation for high-bandwidth millimeter wave 5G, which its consumer 5G page now implicitly suggests won’t be offered nationwide.

-If AT&T’s real world 5G speeds are indeed only 140Mbps, it’s about to have a very rocky launch.
+If AT&T’s real-world 5G speeds are indeed only 140Mbps, it’s about to have a very rocky launch.
 To put that number in context, I was personally able to hit 150Mbps during testing of both the iPhone XR and iPhone XS this fall — on T-Mobile’s existing 4G network, without leaving my neighborhood for one of AT&T’s 12 selected 5G cities.
 And the latest Qualcomm-powered Android phones are capable of achieving even faster peak speeds with the right cell towers.

 You can be certain that AT&T would be crowing right now if had brag-worthy speeds.
 After all, it has 12 cities’ worth of customers to pitch on 5G service, which it says will start at a hefty $70 per month for only 15GB of data.
 But it’s instead planning to spend “at least 90 days” giving away Nighthawk hotspots and 5G service for free to certain early adopters.
 Then it will actually start selling the device and service next spring.